parmeet54/Senior-Project/README.md

 4/30: added login and sign up forms

 @derian frontend
-May2:created cards component that hold info about other users homepage has been updated to display the cards
+May2:created cards component that hold info about other users, homepage has been updated as well to display the cards